Partnership Resources: Lacuna Fund Call for Datasets for Machine Learning for Climate

 - Providing guidance on the development of the project, including advice on data collection, use of existing datasets, and open sourcing.

-We suggest that after the mentor-mentee matching is made, a first (digital) meeting should take place within the first week (May 29-Jun 4) to discuss the proposal and set expectations for the mentorship period.
+We suggest that after the mentor-mentee matching is made, a first (digital) meeting should take place within the first week (June 5-11) to discuss the proposal and set expectations for the mentorship period.
 Subsequent interactions can take place either through meetings or via email discussions, following the expectations set during the initial meeting, culminating in a final version of a proposal submitted to the Lacuna Fund RFP by July 17.